 Losing your virginity is a very personal and important decision.
 Two-thirds of US teenagers who are having sex wish they had waited.
 Your first time can either help you enjoy sex, or ruin it for you for the rest of your life.
 So please don’t take it lightly or do it “just to get it over with.”
 Studies have shown that a girl’s self-esteem is raised when she delays bring sex into a relationship.
 I believe you should only do it if you really want to and you’re truly ready.

-Here are the things I believe you need to check off before deciding to have sex:
+Here are the things I believe you need to check off before deciding to have first time sex:

 - You’re in an exclusive relationship and you feel loved.